nalsi/Info813/Report_6.md

 #### So what if the number of children is added to the formula?

-Adding the number of children to the formula could result a iv value higher than 1, which suggests that the nest may not exist.
+Adding the number of children to the formula could result a iv coefficient higher than 1, which suggests that the nest may not exist.

     ##
     ## Call: